Thursday, September 30, 2010

 As Molly Merryman wrote in "Clipped Wings,' "Besides providing details about the 1944 bid for militarization, congressional hearings, and subsequent disbandment of the WASP program, Hughes's columns also provided detailed updates about activities on Capitol Hill."
 During the committee hearings, Patricia Hughes fearless reporting 'outed' the Senate Veterans' Affairs Committee and Chair, Senator Alan Cranston, for deliberate delay of the WASP bill.
 She also quoted a Veterans Administration representative stating that President Carter had specifically ordered him to testify against the bill and publicized a statement by Rep. Herbert Roberts, Chair of the House Committee on Veterans' Affairs, that "I will never let this bill come out of Committee."

 Thanks to Patricia and many other WASP champions, the Women Airforce Service Pilots were finally awarded the veteran status they had earned.
-Thirty three years later, on March 10, 2010, Patricia, dressed proudly in her WWII Santiago blue WASP uniform, along with over 175 WASP, was awarded the Congressional Gold Medal, highest civilian award -- to an overflow crowd over over 2,500 -- largest gathering inside the capitol in history.
+Thirty three years later, on March 10, 2010, Patricia, dressed proudly in her WWII Santiago blue WASP uniform, along with over 175 WASP, was awarded the Congressional Gold Medal, highest civilian award -- to an overflow crowd of over 2,500 -- largest gathering inside the capitol in history.

 Thanks to an opportunity given to her by the Stars and Stripes, her legacy lives on as a shining example of what one woman can do when she believes it is the right thing and she puts her mind to it.